This Is What Whales Are Betting On Palo Alto Networks - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Palo Alto Networks options trades today is 498.53 with a total volume of 191.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Palo Alto Networks's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Palo Alto Networks's whale trades within a strike price range from $400.0 to $580.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Palo Alto Networks's big money trades within a strike price range of $450.0 to $610.0 over the last 30 days.

 Palo Alto Networks Option Volume And Open Interest Over Last 30 Days